Percolation and disorder-resistance in cellular automata: Subcritical percolation

 \subsection{Empty diagonal paths}

-\begin{proof}[Proof of Theorem~\ref{no-percolation}, case of empty diagonal paths] We may assume without loss of generality that $t$ is even, since the configuration at time $1$ is also uniformly random, and the probability in question is strictly less than $1$ for $t=1$.
+\mbox{} \begin{pf*}{Proof of Theorem~\ref{no-percolation}, case of empty diagonal paths} We may assume without loss of generality that $t$ is even, since the configuration at time $1$ is also uniformly random, and the probability in question is strictly less than $1$ for $t=1$.

 Fix a diagonal path $\pi$ from $(x,0)$ to $(0,t)$.
-We will find an upper bound for the probability that $\pi$ is the {\em leftmost} empty diagonal path from $\bZ\times\{0\}$ to $(0,t)$.
+We will find an upper bound for the probability that $\pi$ is the \emph{leftmost} empty diagonal path from $\bZ\times\{0\}$ to $(0,t)$.
 To this end, partition the steps of $\pi$ into segments of length 2.
-During each such segment, the path has one of the following forms: left-left, right-right, left-right, or right-left.
-When $\pi$ makes a right-left move, that is $(x,s)\to(x+1,s+1)\to(x,s+2)$, the leftmost property requires a $1$ at $(x-1, s+1)$; we call these points (which are not on the path) the \df{corner points} of the path, and let $N(\pi)$ be their number, i.e., the number of right-left segments that start at even times.
+During each such segment, the path has one of the following forms: left--left, right--right, left--right or right--left.
+When $\pi$ makes a right-left move, that is $(x,s)\to(x+1,s+1)\to(x,s+2)$, the leftmost property requires a $1$ at $(x-1, s+1)$; we call these points (which are not on the path) the \df{corner points} of the path, and let $N(\pi)$ be their number, that is, the number of right--left segments that start at even times.

 We will give a dual assignment $F$ of the path together with the set of its corner points (see Figure~\ref{diagonal-figure} for an illustration).
-Order points on the path with increasing time, and place a corner point $(x,s)$ in the ordering immediately {\it after\/} the point on the path at the time $s+1$.
+Order points on the path with increasing time, and place a corner point $(x,s)$ in the ordering immediately \textit{after} the point on the path at the time $s+1$.
 For every corner point $(x,s)$, let $F(x,s)=x-s+1$.
-For every point $(x,s)$ on the path, let $F(x,s)$ be either $x-s$ or $x+s$, according to whether the path arrives to $(x,s)$ from the right (i.e., from $(x+1,s-1)$) or from the left (i.e., from $(x-1,s-1)$), respectively.
+For every point $(x,s)$ on the path, let $F(x,s)$ be either $x-s$ or $x+s$, according to whether the path arrives to $(x,s)$ from the right [i.e., from $(x+1,s-1)$] or from the left [i.e., from $(x-1,s-1)$], respectively.
 We let $F(x,0)=x$.